ahmedkhalifa8474/-homoglyph-spoofing-Detector/README.md

 We gonna make a Script to detect every Homoglyph spoofing using Python3

-Its Open Dource and u can use it every time u want
+Its Open Source and u can use it every time u want

 If u have any edit u can pull a request and edit it